avafinger/bpi-m64-firmware/readme.md

 	Kernel has been updated to version 3.10.104, see **Updating Kernel section**

+	LCD 7" with Touch for testing, see **LCD 7" with Touch Screen section**

 LXDE (Lightweight X11 Desktop Environment) is a desktop environment which is lightweight and fast and uses less RAM and less CPU while being a feature rich desktop environment.